The great green macaw

 Macaw conservation NATUWA Costa Rica.

-The green macaw can be found naturally in the Atlantic slope, specifically in the community of Concho de la Azucena de Cutris, San Carlos.
-They are often seen flying in the mornings in search of food.
+The green macaw is naturally found on the Atlantic slope, particularly in Concho de la Azucena de Cutris, San Carlos.
+They are often seen flying in the mornings looking for food.

 For an ex-situ experience, the green macaws can be found at the NATUWA Macaw Sanctuary.
 This wildlife sanctuary has a captive breeding program for the future reintroduction of the macaws into the wild.
 NATUWA has the largest population of these birds managed in captivity in Costa Rica, and perhaps in the world, with approximately 100 birds.